 Having my own pillow from home helped make me more comfortable in the hospital bed.
 Since this is where the majority of your time is spent, you’ll want to be as cozy as possible, especially if you'll be staying in the hospital for a few days.

 The hospital gave me packets of lanolin, but I didn’t like its stickiness.
-Instead, I used an organic nipple cream from Motherlove.
+Instead, use an organic nipple cream like this one.
 In addition to helping heal sore and cracked nipples, the cream can be used as a diaper ointment.

-The hospital may supply you with basic items like shampoo and a bar of soap (maybe even a toothbrush and toothpaste), but you’ll likely want to bring your own brush, hair ties, shampoo, conditioner, body wash, deodorant, lip balm, and face wash.
+The hospital may supply you with basic items like travel sized shampoo and a bar of soap (maybe even a toothbrush and toothpaste), but you’ll likely want to bring your own brush, hair ties, shampoo, conditioner, body wash, deodorant, lip balm, chapstick, face wash, glasses, contact case and solution.
 (Pro tip: Dry shampoo will be your new best friend in the early days!)

 I love recording every important moment in my children’s lives, so a baby journal was a must-have for me.
 There are many cute journals to choose from, but I liked this one.
 It had just the right combination of prompts and wide-open space to let me jot down thoughts as they came to me.